apache/flink/docs/apis/streaming_guide.md

 In this case, all values passing the `isFeedback` filter will be fed back to the iteration head, and the values passing the `isOutput` filter will produce the output of the iteration that can be transformed further (here with a `map` and a `projection`) outside the iteration.

 Because iterative streaming programs do not have a set number of iterations for each data element, the streaming program has no information on the end of its input.
 As a consequence iterative streaming programs run until the user manually stops the program.
 While this is acceptable under normal circumstances, a method is provided to allow iterative programs to shut down automatically if no input is received by the iteration head for a predefined number of milliseconds.
 To use this functionality the user needs to add the maxWaitTimeMillis parameter to the `dataStream.iterate(…)` call to control the max wait time.

+By default the partitioning of the feedback stream will be automatically set to be the same as the input of the iteration head.
+To override this the user can set an optional boolean flag in the `closeWith` method.
 </div>
 <div data-lang="scala" markdown="1">
 The Flink Streaming API supports implementing iterative stream processing dataflows similarly to the batch Flink API.
 Iterative streaming programs also implement a step function and embed it into an `IterativeDataStream`.